yuku/parallel-rspec/README.md

 ### Controll concurrency

-The number of workers spawned by rspec-parallel is the number of available CPU cores by default.
+The number of workers spawned by parallel-rspec is the number of available CPU cores by default.
 To controll the concurrency, use `concurrency` configuration option:

 ```ruby
 RSpec::Parallel.configure do |config|